cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 $ ignite scaffold single board PlayerInfo:PlayerInfo --module leaderboard --no-message
 ```

-You want the structures as [nullable types](https://en.wikipedia.org/wiki/Nullable_type), so a few adjustments are needed - especially because you do not have a null value for an address.
+You want the structures to be [nullable types](https://en.wikipedia.org/wiki/Nullable_type), so a few adjustments are needed - especially because you do not have a null value for an address.

-You need to do the adjustments in the Protobuf files `proto/leaderboard/board.proto` and `proto/leaderboard/genesis.proto`.
-Make sure to import `gogoproto/gogo.proto` and use `[(gogoproto.nullable) = false];` for the `PlayerInfo` and the `Board`, like:
+You need to make the adjustments in the Protobuf files `proto/leaderboard/board.proto` and `proto/leaderboard/genesis.proto`.
+Make sure to import `gogoproto/gogo.proto` and use `[(gogoproto.nullable) = false];` for the `PlayerInfo` and the `Board`.

+For example, for `proto/leaderboard/board.proto` try this:

 ```protobuf
 syntax = "proto3";